Metabolism Profile

 What benefits does this test offer me?

-Metabolism is the central system of our body that controls energy production, cell regeneration, and nutrient utilization.
-Imbalances or disruptions can lead to fatigue, weight fluctuations, and long-term health issues.
+Metabolism is the central system of our body that controls energy production, nutrient utilization, and regeneration.
+Even small imbalances can cause fatigue, weight fluctuations, or long-term conditions such as diabetes and cardiovascular problems – often long before the first symptoms appear.

-With the Metabolism Test, you receive a comprehensive analysis of key metabolic values to detect imbalances early and counteract them effectively.
+With the Metabolism Profile, you receive a comprehensive analysis of the key values directly related to your metabolism.
+This allows you to identify potential risks early and take targeted countermeasures.

 How does the test work?

-The procedure is simple: Using the supplied test kit, you take a small blood sample from your fingertip and send it to our certified specialist laboratory.
-Within a few days, you will receive a detailed report with understandable explanations of your metabolic values.
+The procedure is simple: With the test kit, you take a small blood sample at home and send it to our certified specialist laboratory.
+After a few days, you will receive a detailed report with clear explanations of your metabolic values.

 What do the measured values mean?